telerik/winforms-docs/gridview/exporting-data/spread-export.md

 ![gridview-exporting-data-spread-export 003](images/gridview-exporting-data-spread-export003.png)

+### WorkbookCreated

-__WorkbookCreated__: This event is triggered on the __SpreadExportRenderer__ object when the workbook is ready to be exported.
+This event is triggered on the __SpreadExportRenderer__ object when the workbook is ready to be exported.
 Allows to introduce final customizations (for example you can add [header and footer]({%slug winforms/gridview/exporting-data/how-to/add-header-and-footer-to-the-exported-document%})).
 More information on how to work with Workbook is available here: [Working with Workbooks](http://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/working-with-workbooks/create-open-and-save-workbooks).

+### ChildViewExporting

-__ChildViewExporting__ - this event is used to specify which child view to be exported, for each exported row, during the export.
+This event is used to specify which child view to be exported, for each exported row, during the export.
 Will be triggered only when the __ChildViewExportMode__ is set to *SelectViewToExport*.
 The event arguments provide the __ParentRow__ which active view should be set via the __ActiveViewIndex__ property.

+### ExportCompleted

-__ExportCompleted__: This event is triggered when the export operation completes.
+This event is triggered when the export operation completes.

 ## Exporting Grouped Data